n-kimberly/myCodingLanguageFlashcards/README.md

-# **My Coding Language Trivia Skill**
+# **My Coding Language Flashcards Skill**

-## This Alexa sample skill is a trivia style game with score keeping.
-Alexa will ask you a coding language trivia questions and seek your response.
+### This Alexa sample skill iterates through flashcards and keeps score to quiz the user on coding language trivia.

 <h1 style="text-align: center;"> Example </h1>

-> open coding language trivia
+> open coding language flashcards

-      Welcome to coding language trivia.
-In this session, do you want to test your knowledge in Ruby or Python?
+      Welcome to coding language flashcards.
+Do you want to test your knowledge in Ruby, Python, or JavaScript?

-> practice python
+> practice javascript

-      Okay, I will ask you some questions about PYTHON.
+      Okay, I will ask you some questions about javascript.
 Here is your first question.
-HOW DO YOU FIND THE LENGTH OF A STRING?
+How do you find the length of a string?

-> is it len?
+> is it length?

        Nice job!
-The correct answer is len.
-You have gotten 1 out of 3 python questions correct.
-Next question, HOW DO YOU PRINT TO THE CONSOLE OR TERMINAL
+The correct answer is length.
+You have gotten 1 out of 3 javascript questions correct.
+Here is your next question.
+How do you print to the console or terminal?

 > is it puts?

-      Sorry, the correct answer is print.
-You have gotten 1 out of 3 python questions correct.
-Here is your next question: ARE BOOLEAN TERMS CAPITALIZED?
-YES OR NO?
+      Sorry, the correct answer is console.log.
+You have gotten 1 out of 3 javascript questions correct.
+Here is your next question.
+Are the boolean terms true and false capitalized?

-> yes

-      Nice job!
-The correct answer is yes.
-You have gotten 2 out of 3 python questions correct.
-Next question, THERE ARE NO MORE QUESTIONS- CONGRATULATIONS!
-PLEASE EXIT THE APPLICATION.

 > exit trivia

-       Exiting Coding Language Trivia.
+       Exiting Coding Language Flashcards.
 Let's play again soon.

 <h1 style="text-align: center;"> Skill Details </h1>